nitindua/spatial-databases/readme.txt

 External jars being used for populate.java - classes111.jar

-External jars being used for HW2.java - classes111.jar and sdoapi.jar.
+External jars being used for SPDB.java - classes111.jar and sdoapi.jar.

 Both these JAR files need to be added to the build path by configuring the build path and selecting 'add external jars' option.